xiao-ma-gua/hutb/Util/Docker/README.md

 ## Dependencies

 As mentioned before, in order to use Unreal Engine inside Docker we use [ue4-docker](https://github.com/adamrehn/ue4-docker).
-You can install it using `pip3`.
+You can install it using `pip`.
 Further information on installing ue4-docker on Linux can be found [here](https://adamrehn.com/docs/ue4-docker/configuration/configuring-linux).

 ```
-pip3 install ue4-docker
+python3 -m pip install ue4-docker
 ```

 You can use ue4-docker to automatically configure your Linux firewall: